NeenuAVarghese/Worms/README.md

 ### Worm: replicatorworm.py  ||  extorterworm.py  ||  passwordthiefworm.py

-#### Names and email addresses of all team members.:

-- 1) Neenu Ann Varghese (CWID- )
-- 2) Anusha (CWID- )
-- 3) Ashish Merani (CWID- )

 ## Python Worms:-
 ## Pre-req for pythom Worms to work.
 All the required dependencies need to be installed inorder to sucessfully run the worm.
-1. Download the script
+- Download the script
-2. Go to the downloaded directory via cmd
+- Go to the downloaded directory via cmd
-3. chmod a+x install.sh
+- chmod a+x install.sh
-4. ./install.sh
+- ./install.sh

 ### The Replicator Worm
 ####Prerequisites: